Have you ever glanced at your development logs and wondered why they don't make sense?

 These technologies are so sophisticated that they offer a fantastic visual experience through interactive dashboards based on time series and real-time event analysis based on log data and other sources.

-The decision is no longer whether to log or not to log; rather, how and what to log has become a focus for IT operations trying to optimize application performance and ROI over time.
+The decision is no longer whether to log or not to log; rather, how and what to log has become a focus for IT operations trying to optimize application security monitoring and ROI over time.

 Logging is an essential element of your website.
 Logs can inform you not only how healthy your website is, but also how to calculate critical metrics like the error rate.
 In the event of an error, logs assist you in locating the issue more quickly.